omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 - Return rates by product and supplier
 - Whether product descriptions or fulfilment processes contribute to avoidable returns

-Targeted corrective action should focus on recurring problems rather than treating all returns equally.

 ---

 ## 6. Electrical Presents a Potential Profitable-Growth Opportunity

 ### Finding

-Electrical generated the lowest category revenue at approximately **£10.82M**, but achieved the highest gross margin at **40.5%**.
+Electrical generated approximately **£10.82M in revenue**, the lowest category revenue, but achieved the **highest gross margin at 40.5%**.

-### Evidence

-- Electrical Revenue: **£10.82M**
-- Electrical Gross Profit: **£4.38M**
-- Electrical Gross Margin: **40.5%**
+Gross profit for the category was approximately **£4.38M**.

 ### Business Implication

-Electrical demonstrates relatively strong profitability despite its smaller revenue contribution.
-This creates a potential opportunity for profitable growth.
+Electrical demonstrates relatively strong profitability despite its smaller revenue contribution, creating a potential opportunity for profitable growth.

 ### Recommendation